José Paranhos, Viscount of Rio Branco

 Rio Branco's work in the press, highlighting threats posed by the armed conflicts in the Platine republics (Argentina and Uruguay), attracted the attention of Honório Hermeto Carneiro Leão, Marquis of Paraná, who invited him to act as secretary on a diplomatic mission to Montevideo.
 They were successful in forging alliances, which contributed to the eventual fall in 1852 of Juan Manuel de Rosas, an Argentine dictator who had declared war on Brazil.
 In 1853 Rio Branco joined the Marquis of Paraná's Conservative Party as well as the cabinet over which the latter presided.
 He rose rapidly through the Conservative ranks during the early 1860s when many colleagues joined members of the defunct Liberal Party to form a new party.
 Rio Branco was sent to Uruguay in late 1864, tasked with bringing a diplomatic end to the Uruguayan War.
 Although successful, he was abruptly dismissed from his post.
 In 1869, he was recalled and dispatched to Paraguay, this time to negotiate an end to its war with Brazil.
-His successful efforts in concluding a peace with Paraguay were recognized, and Pedro II ennobled him, making him Viscount of Rio Branco (Portuguese for "White River").
+His successful efforts in concluding a peace with Paraguay were recognized, and Pedro II ennobled him, making him Viscount of Rio Branco.

-In 1871, Rio Branco became the President of the Council of Ministers (Prime Minister) for the first time.
-He would become the Council's longest-serving president, and his cabinet the second longest, in Brazilian history.
-His government was marked by a time of economic prosperity and the enactment of several necessary reforms—though they proved to be seriously flawed.
-The most important of these initiatives was the Law of Free Birth, which granted freeborn status to children born to slave women.
-Rio Branco led the government that enacted this law, and its passage increased his popularity.
-However, his government was plagued by a long crisis with the Catholic Church that had resulted from the expulsion of Freemasons from its lay brotherhoods.
-After more than four years heading the Cabinet, Rio Branco resigned in 1875.
-Following a long vacation in Europe, his health swiftly declined and he was diagnosed with oral cancer.
-Rio Branco died in 1880 and was widely mourned throughout the country.
-He is regarded by most historians as one of Brazil's greatest statesmen.